ballerina-platform/persist-tools/docs/spec/spec.md

 ## 4. Push Persistence Schema to the Data Provider

->**Info:** This command is only supported yet.
+>**Info:** This command is not supported yet.
 The SQL script generated by the `generate` command can be used to create the database schema.
 >
 ```bash
 bal persist push